-Whether you want your child to start full or part time it is important to discuss your child's needs with Mrs Wrixon, Mrs Dyke or Mrs Reed.
-If Mrs Reed, Mrs Dyke or Mrs Wrixon feels that your child isn't ready to come for the whole day, then they will start mornings only to begin with.
+Whether you want your child to start full or part time it is important to discuss your child's needs with Ms Locke, Mrs Dyke or Mrs Lewis.
+If Mrs Lewis, Mrs Dyke or Ms Locke feels that your child isn't ready to come for the whole day, then they will start mornings only to begin with, however we encourage every child to join us at full-time unless their specific circumstances suggest this would be unsuitable.

-Worries or concerns
+Worries or Concerns

 We always make sure that you are aware of how your child is settling in.
 If there are any problems we will let you know and work together to sort them out.
-Similarly, if you have any worries or concerns please come in and speak to either Mrs Wrixon, Mrs Dyke or Mrs Lewis.
+Similarly, if you have any worries or concerns please come in and speak to either Ms Locke, Mrs Dyke or Mrs Lewis.